monster-js/monster-js/docs/main-concept/attribute-binding.md

 # Attribute Binding

-Attribute binding in **Weco JS** allows you to dynamically set HTML attributes based on the component’s state, enabling the UI to reflect changes in the data.
+Attribute binding in **Monster JS** allows you to dynamically set HTML attributes based on the component’s state, enabling the UI to reflect changes in the data.
 By binding attributes to state variables, attributes like `id`, `class`, and `style` can automatically update as the state changes, creating more interactive and responsive components.

 ## Basic Usage of Attribute Binding

-In Weco JS, attribute binding is achieved by embedding expressions within attribute values.
+In Monster JS, attribute binding is achieved by embedding expressions within attribute values.
 When the state changes, the attribute automatically updates, reflecting the latest value in the HTML element.

 ### Example: Dynamic `id` Attribute Binding